 2.1 What is blockchain-based identification service

-The proposed blockchain-based verifiable identification and authentication service (BIAS) is one type of identification and authentication services which based on decentralized system (such as blockchain).
+The proposed blockchain-based verifiable identification and authentication service (BIS) is one type of identification and authentication services which based on decentralized system (such as blockchain).

 In traditional identification solutions (idM and FidM), the users and IoT devices have to trust one centralized trust point or federated multiple trust points.
-But in BIAS, special trust points aren’t needed and part or whole of the participants (IoT devices or relevant entities) could be the trust points, and the participants have full control of their own data in un-trust environment.
+But in BIS, special trust points aren’t needed and part or whole of the participants (IoT devices or relevant entities) could be the trust points, and the participants have full control of their own data in un-trust environment.

-BIAS is compatible with different identity and authentication solutions.
-BIAS is established on decentralized systems, such as blockchain-based, DLT-based or P2P-based.
-And the BIAS should be system-independent, not be limited in any special decentralized platform.
+BIS is compatible with different identity and authentication solutions.
+BIS is established on decentralized systems, such as blockchain-based, DLT-based or P2P-based.
+And the BIS should be system-independent, not be limited in any special decentralized platform.

-2.2 Why it’s needed of the BIAS for IoT devices
+2.2 Why it’s needed of the BIS for IoT devices

-The idM, FidM, and proposed BIAS meet their marketing demands respectively, and can work together (through interoperability mechanisms) to provide more valuable identification and authentication services.
+The idM, FidM, and proposed BIS meet their marketing demands respectively, and can work together (through interoperability mechanisms) to provide more valuable identification and authentication services.

 In the era of internet of anything, huge amounts of IoT devices could be deployed and operated by different vendors or operators who may belongs to variety stakeholders and may not trust each other.
 It’s needed that the various IoT devices and IoT services could work together sometime in the un-trust environment.
-The BIAS could meet those market demands.
-Therefore, it is worthy to study relevant requirements and functional architecture of BIAS for IoT devices.
+The BIS could meet those market demands.
+Therefore, it is worthy to study relevant requirements and functional architecture of BIS for IoT devices.

-2.3 How the BIAS to work for IoT devices
+2.3 How the BIS to work for IoT devices

-The proposed BIAS utilizes blockchain platform to store identification and authentication related information of IoT devices and IoT services (such as IoT service S1 and IoT service Sn).
-And the BIAS performs identification service and supports mutual authentication functions to the IoT devices and IoT services.
+The proposed BIS utilizes blockchain platform to store identification and authentication related information of IoT devices and IoT services (such as IoT service S1 and IoT service Sn).
+And the BIS performs identification service and supports mutual authentication functions to the IoT devices and IoT services.

-For instance, illustrated in Figure 3, when an IoT device tries to access an IoT service (such as service S1), it can identify and authenticate the IoT service via BIAS, and the IoT service can also identify and authenticate the IoT device via the BIAS.
-The IoT devices and IoT services make trusts via the BIAS.
+For instance, illustrated in Figure 3, when an IoT device tries to access an IoT service (such as service S1), it can identify and authenticate the IoT service via BIS, and the IoT service can also identify and authenticate the IoT device via the BIS.
+The IoT devices and IoT services make trusts via the BIS.

-Figure 3 – Overview of BIAS
+Figure 3 – Overview of BIS

-2.4 What’s the benefits of BIAS for IoT devices
+2.4 What’s the benefits of BIS for IoT devices

-BIAS makes benefits to users and their IoT devices:
+1) BIS makes benefits to users and their IoT devices:

-The users can create and maintain their identifiers and relevant information for IoT devices and are on full control of their own IoT data.

-The users are no longer bound to one centralized or federated multiple trust point(s), and get enhanced trust protection for their IoT devices.
+The users and their IoT devices are no longer bound to one centralized or federated multiple trust point(s), and can get enhanced identification and authentication services when they access IoT services.

-The IoT devices can get cross-platform access capabilities to access different types of IoT services which provided by different service operators.
+The IoT devices can get cross-platform access capabilities to access various IoT services which provided by different service operators.

-BIAS make benefits to operators and vendors to their IoT devices:
+2) BIS make benefits to operators and vendors to their IoT devices:

-BIAS can bridge the gap between real and digital identities for IoT devices.
+BIS can bridge the gap between real and digital identities for IoT devices.